About Us

 Until 1968, the majority of the Unit's members were Council/Shire Employees.
 In 1985 the unit moved to its new headquarters at Lincoln Road, Croydon.
 With a three berth garage, workshop area, reception area, administration offices communication centre and operations/training theatre the station was one of the best in the state.
 During the years 2000-1 the communications and training facilities were upgraded to incorporate state of the art audio visual equipment.
 In 2005 an additional drive through garage bay and workshop area was added to the rear of the building.

-Today members come from all walks of life and include mechanics, draftsmen, forestry workers, carpenters, fitters, housewives, electricians and teachers.
+Today, members come from all walks of life and include; mechanics, IT specialists, nurses, project managers, retirees, electricians, teachers and many more.
 All the members of the Maroondah Unit are volunteers.
 A rostered Rescue, Operations and Communications team are on standby 24 hours a day 7 days a week, to attend to emergency callouts.